TamaMcGlinn/hello_pico/README.md

 This is an example to jump off from coding a Raspberry Pi Pico using the Ada programming language.
-I've condensed this for my own future reading from the [more complete guide here](https://pico-doc.synack.me/), and added configurations for VSCode and Vimspector to connect to gdb using a debug adapter.
+I've condensed this for my own future reading from the [more complete guide here](https://pico-doc.synack.me/), and added configurations for [VSCode](https://code.visualstudio.com/download) and [Vimspector](https://github.com/puremourning/vimspector) to connect to gdb using the debug interface; that's what the 3 wires are for which you'll find across the top of the short side of a Pico, on the opposite end from the usb connector.

 ## Pre-requisites